-- Addressing spatial inequalities often by facilitating better access to high-opportunity areas; - Labour market interventions especially in skills, employment and recruitment practices; - Interventions to support the development of new entrepreneurs and firms; - Preferential procurement and contracting for HDI and smaller firms; - Social infrastructures such as health, schools, childcare; - Enabling policies in social welfare such as housing subsidies and child support grants; - Community and local economic development.
+- Addressing spatial inequalities often by facilitating better access to high-opportunity - Labour market interventions especially in skills, employment and recruitment practices; - Interventions to support the development of new entrepreneurs and firms; - Preferential procurement and contracting for HDI and smaller firms; - Social infrastructures such as healthcare facilities, schools, childcare facilities; - Enabling policies in social welfare such as housing subsidies and child support grants; - Community and local economic development.

 An effective regional economic development strategy needs to integrate and align strategies for growth, development and inclusion within a common agenda.
+The process designed should be informed by the intended outcomes.
+It is of importance that the regional economic development approach and method is responsive to the context specific complexity, challenges and opportunities.